Know Your “Vibes”

 We all have our own experiences and when it comes to the vibes we feel, those experiences are highly subjective.
 One person’s good vibes are another person’s bad.
 If this is the case, what’s even the point?

 The point is the impact opening to energy has on us.
 When we open ourselves to perceiving subtle energy we show up more.
 We become more present, more connected with ourselves, more alive.
 In this way, perceiving energy is not necessarily about what we find, but the looking that makes a difference.
-As we look to see what’s happening energetically within ourselves, others, or the room, we engage with our life much more deeply.
+As we look to see what’s happening energetically within ourselves, others, we engage with our life much more deeply.

-I hope you found this little article helpful.
+I hope you found this article helpful.
 Please reach out with questions.
 And as always, take only from it what feels right and true for you and leave the rest.

 Be well,